Elizabeth of Luxembourg: Family and claims to thrones

-She was also a descendant of Árpád kings of Hungary, through her great-grandmother Elisabeth of Bohemia (1292–1330), who herself was granddaughter of Kunguta Rostislavna of Halicia, whose mother Anna was a daughter of King Bela IV of Hungary.
-Admittedly, this was not a very close Hungarian connection, but all the other extant descendants of Árpáds were approximately as distant at that time.
-Additionally, she descended from Ottokar I of Bohemia's second wife Constance of Hungary, daughter of Bela III of Hungary.
+She was also a descendant of Árpád kings of Hungary, through her great-grandmother Elisabeth of Bohemia (1292–1330), who herself was granddaughter of Kunguta Rostislavna of Halicia, whose mother Anna was a daughter of King Béla IV of Hungary.
+Admittedly, that was not a very close Hungarian connection, but all other extant descendants of Árpáds were then approximately as distant.
+Additionally, she descended from Ottokar I of Bohemia's second wife Constance of Hungary, daughter of Béla III of Hungary.